-Bodies, Persons, and Families (ISAAR(CPF)); International Standard for Describing Functions (ISDF); and International Standard for Describing Institutions with Archival Holdings (ISDIAH).
-RiC-CM replaces these four standards in one overarching standard.
+(ISDF)4; and International Standard for Describing Institutions with Archival Holdings (ISDIAH).5 RiC-CM replaces these four standards in one overarching standard.
 It incorporates from them the core descriptive entities, the properties or attributes of these entities, and the essential relations between the entities.